-About eighteen hours are spent in the schools of Grand Rapids with specific instructions for directed observation.
+AND LESSON PLANNING Two or three hours About eighteen hours are spent in the schools of Grand Rapids with specific instructions for directed observation.
 For students planning to teach in the elementary schools.
-To be taken simultaneously with Educ, 343.

-342. DIRECTED OBSERVATION AND LESSON

-PLANNING

-This course is like Education 341 and is for students looking for positions in the junior and senior high schools.
 To be taken simultaneously with Educ.
+343.

+342. DIRECTED OBSERVATION AND LESSON PLANNING

+PLANNING Two or three hours This course is like Education 341 and is for students looking for positions in the junior and senior high schools.
+To be taken simultaneously with Educ.
 344.

-343. DIRECTED TEACHING Five hours

-To be taken simultaneously with Education 341.
+- 343. DIRECTED TEACHING Five hours To be taken simultaneously with Education 341.
 For students planning to teach in the elementary schools.
 Offered both semesters.
-See prerequisites listed earlier in this catalogue under Education.

-344. Directed Teaching Five hours

-To be taken simultaneously with Educ.
+See prerequisites listed earlier in this catalogue under Education. - 344.
+DIRECTED TEACHING Five hours To be taken simultaneously with Educ.
 342. For students planning to teach in junior or senior high school.
 Offered both semesters.
 See prerequisites listed earlier in this catalogue under Education.